glam-lab/degender-the-web/README.md

 >["Don't say that!"
 An analysis of persuasive systems in the wild.](http://cs.whitman.edu/~davisj/pubs/Persuasive2017_031_final.pdf)
 >In de Vries, P.W., Oinas-Kukkonen, H., Siemons, L., Beerlage-de Jong, N., van Gemert-Pijnen, L. (Eds.), _Proceedings of the 12th International Conference on Persuasive Technology (PERSUASIVE 2017)_, Amsterdam, The Netherlands, April 4-6, 2017.
 Springer, LNCS 10171, pages 215-226.

+## Contributing

+Contributions from the community are welcome.
+Please [create a GitHub issue](https://github.com/janetlndavis/degender-the-web/issues/new):
+* if you identify a site on which this extension should not run (see [issue #20](https://github.com/ProfJanetDavis/degender-the-web/issues/20));
+* if you identify situations in which the singular pronoun 'they' is conjugated incorrectly;
+* if you encounter other unexpected behavior while using this extension;
+* if you have suggestions for additional features.

+Developers are welcome to submit a pull request.
+See [information for developers](DEVELOPMENT.md).

 ## Acknowledgments

 Thanks to Kristen Peter Mork for sharing Farhad Manjoo's essay.
 Thanks to many others for providing links (some names to appear soon).